 I find it interesting that the conditions that enable a team to succeed in a crisis can become dysfunctional during times of stability.
 Success does not automatically lead to more success.
 Instead, it creates conditions that require the team to re-define:

 - What skills are needed for the teamwork

 The team’s previous good work created the need for it to change its approach & work style.

-When this happens looking at these 5 challenges for teams to create & sustain team performance, may be helpful.
+When this happens to look at these 5 challenges for teams to create & sustain team performance may be helpful.

 5 challenges creating & sustaining team performance

-- Changes in Team Composition – Different circumstances require different skilled-knowledge & capacity.
+- Changes in Team Composition – Different circumstances require different skilled-knowledge & capacities.

 - Changes in Team Norms – Team norms that develop during a crisis are likely to be dysfunctional during periods of stability.

-- Team Leadership – Leading a management team requires that a number of tensions be managed on a continuous basis.
+- Team Leadership – Leading a management team requires that several tensions are managed continuously.
 This use of wisdom & tools is very different with a crisis team vs. a stable team.